File Paths and Names

 test-topic is probably too broad!)

-In csswg-test, the file names should be unique within the repository, regardless of where they are in the directory structure.
+In the css directory, the file names should be unique within the whole css/ directory, regardless of where they are in the directory structure.

 Various support files are available in in the

 directories (web-platform-tests) and